-- 3.64.
+- 5.72.
 National competent authorities take into account that, in some cases, the internal model can produce results on more than one basis.
 However, these results need to be consistent with each other.
 National competent authorities form a view on how the undertaking would analyse and understand the different impact of various courses of action on various measures e.g., economic capital, IFRS earnings, local GAAP, management accounting measures, rating agency capital, etc., so that the results produced by the internal model are appropriate for the use which the undertaking intends to make of the internal model.
-However, these results need to be consistent with each other.
-In addition, national competent authorities form a view on how the undertaking identifies the extent of consistency of output used for different decisions. - 3.65.
-Where a divergence occurs between the outputs of the internal model, national competent authorities form a view on how the undertaking understands and is able to explain this divergence.
-For example, the undertaking understands and explains the model output on a Solvency II or Economic Capital basis and the output on an IFRS basis. - 3.66.
-National competent authorities consider that the internal model is not the only tool used to make decisions in the business, and it is expected that an undertaking has a number of tools used to support decisions made within the business.
+However, these results need to be consistent with each other. - 5.73.
+National competent authorities consider that the internal model is not the only tool used to make decisions in the business, and it is expected that an undertaking has a number of tools used to support decisions made within the business. - 5.74.
+The support of decision-making does not mean that it is expected that undertakings develops detailed assessments for all decisions but it needs to at least cover decisions likely to have a significant impact. - 5.75.
+Support for decision-making can in this context be expressed as a reduction of the uncertainty of information used in the decision-making process. - 5.76.
+It is regarded as good practice for the undertaking to document why significant decisions are made, including how the output of the internal model was factored into the eventual decision and why decisions differ from those indicated by the internal model output, and the additional information that has been used to arrive at the decision.